BrunoZell/ask.network/readme.md

 Basing all economic activity on pairwise transactions is not always the most efficient or effective conversation to have about who does what and when.

-Also, the matching process between service providers and benefitiaries in current economies usually is solved externally, with typical approaches like advertisements creating a lot of mental friction for consumers.
+Also, the matching process between service providers and beneficiaries in current economies usually is solved externally, with typical approaches like advertisements creating a lot of mental friction for consumers.

 Further, using written natural languages to define work contracts and service offerings makes them hard to automatically analyze and adapt.